gugugiyu/MagicDownloadHub/README.md

 - Multithreading videos download
 - Video Manager (WIP)

+## Docs

+Assumed that you've launched the application successfully and are presented with the home screen (the figure at the start of this markdown)

+### Searching

+To search for a phrase, do the following:

+- Press *2* ( Search with keyword )
+- Enter the phrase
+- Press *Enter*

+You can also [3] Extend this search, [4] Browse your search tabs, and [5] View current tab's search result

+### Downloading

+First, you may want to check all available video and audio formats of the video by using [6] Get all formats using videoID

+To download one or multiple video, do the following:

+- Press *7*

+- Enter the videoID (Note that if you also want to include a name, append your name with a "@" then place it BEFORE the videoID.
+If you place multiple names, the LATEST name will be chose, your name must not contain any spaces as well).
+For example:

+  ``@not_rick_roll dQw4w9WgXcQ``

+- Press *Enter*

+After finish downloading, the first video you specified in this will be opened, you should check and ensure the quality and audio are matched to your desire.
+If no name was given to a video, we'll generate a random [UUID](https://en.wikipedia.org/wiki/Universally_unique_identifier) for it.

 ## Default Configuration
 | settings                       | type    | default value       | description                                                  |
 | :----------------------------- | :------ | :------------------ | :----------------------------------------------------------- |